carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 * `SDIO_PIO` Which PIO block to use.
 Defaults to `pio0`.
 Can be changed to avoid conflicts.
 * `DMA_IRQ_num` Which IRQ to use for DMA.
 Defaults to DMA_IRQ_0.
 Set this to avoid conflicts with any exclusive DMA IRQ handlers that might be elsewhere in the system.
 * `use_exclusive_DMA_IRQ_handler` If true, the IRQ handler is added with the SDK's `irq_set_exclusive_handler`.
 The default is to add the handler with `irq_add_shared_handler`, so it's not exclusive.
 * `baud_rate` The frequency of the SDIO clock in Hertz.
 This may be no higher than the system clock frequency divided by `CLKDIV` in `sd_driver\SDIO\rp2040_sdio.pio`, which is currently four.
-For example, if the system clock frequency is
-125 MHz, `baud_rate` cannot exceed 31250000 (31.25 MHz).
+For example, if the system clock frequency is 125 MHz, `baud_rate` cannot exceed 31250000 (31.25 MHz).
+The default is 10 MHz.

 ### An instance of `sd_spi_t` describes the configuration of one SPI to SD card interface.
 ```